Oneida Indian Nation Members Kristen and Kathryn Halbritter Follow Their Undergraduate Studies to Pursue Advanced Degrees in Medicine

 After both graduating magna cum laude in 2017 from Michigan’s Andrews University, twin sisters Kristen and Kathryn Halbritter (Wolf Clan) will continue to pursue their dreams of practicing medicine.

-Kristin Halbritter Marciniak was accepted to Iowa State University College of Veterinary Medicine on April 16, while Kathryn was accepted to Loma Linda University School of Medicine on June 24.
+Kristen Halbritter Marciniak was accepted to Iowa State University College of Veterinary Medicine on April 16, while Kathryn was accepted to Loma Linda University School of Medicine on June 24.
 Both are looking forward to their new adventures and graduating together again as part of the class of 2023.

 Loma Linda, located a few miles south of San Bernardino, was Kathryn’s top choice.
 She’ll move to Southern California in July.